grglzrv/sysops_tech_challenge/README.md

 And finally, a REST API service to deploy the application in a simple way (the technology and framework is up to you!).

-Find below the diagram to make an idea of the architecture we want to deploy.
+Find below the diagram to have an idea of the architecture we want you to develop.

 ![diagram](images/diagram.jpeg)